 SYNOPSIS: Arriving in Leningrad on January 12 was Prime Minister of Australia Edward Whitlem.
 He?

-SYNOPSIS: Arriving in Leningrad on January 12 was Prime Minister of Australia Edward Whitlem.
+Background: SYNOPSIS: Arriving in Leningrad on January 12 was Prime Minister of Australia Edward Whitlem.
 He is in the Solvated Union official at the invitation of the Soviet government.

 He was welcomed at the airport by Soviet Merchant Navy minister T. Guzhenko, Mayor of Leningrad V. Kazakov and other officials.